JonnySB/makers-007-engineering-project-1/design.md

 - Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
 - Nights for which a space has already been booked should not be available for users to book that space.
 - Until a user has confirmed a booking request, that space can still be booked for that night.
-- Any signed-up user can list a new space.

 # User Stories: